javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 }
 ```

-The same algorithm can be laid out shorter:
+The same algorithm can be made shorter:

 ```js run
 let str = "As sly as a fox, as strong as an ox";